cosmos/cosmos-sdk/docs/core/encoding.md

 ### Gogoproto

 Modules are encouraged to utilize Protobuf encoding for their respective types.
-In the SDK, we use a specific implementation of the Protobuf spec, called [Gogoproto](https://github.com/gogo/protobuf), which offers speed and DX improvements compared to the official [Google implementation](https://github.com/protocolbuffers/protobuf).
+In the SDK, we use the [Gogoproto](https://github.com/gogo/protobuf) specific implementation of the Protobuf spec that offers speed and DX improvements compared to the official [Google protobuf implementation](https://github.com/protocolbuffers/protobuf).

 ### Guidelines for protobuf message definitions